gklyne/annalist/documents/installing-annalist.md

 For a cursory test, try pointing your browser at https://annalist.example.net/: the Annalist site front page, listing available collections, should appear.
 For a more demanding test, try logging in to Annalist using the `Login` button, and selecting Google for the authentication provider.

-## Set up Gogle authentication
+## Set up Google authentication

 See [Configuring Annalist to use OpenID Connect](./openid-connect-setup.md).

 ## Running as a Docker container

-**NOTE** the Docker containers c5eated for Annalist are intended for evaluation or local use.
-They do not have OpenID connect logins configured, and the annalist server accepts HTTP coinnections on port 8000, including for the login username/password form.
+**NOTE** the Docker containers created for Annalist are intended for evaluation or local use.
+They do not have OpenID connect logins configured, and the Annalist server accepts HTTP coinnections on port 8000, including for the login username/password form.
 You should build your own Annalist docker containers (with HTTPS proxying, OpenID connect and firewall access restrictions configured) for production use.
 The `docker/annalist_dev` files may be used as a starting point for this.

 Prerequisite for this option:  a Linux operating system with [Docker](https://www.docker.com) installed.
 (Also appears to work on Mac with Docker.)